 Going to the doctor is stressful enough for us, but for our pets, vet visits can be traumatizing.
 We understand that our companion animals need to be treated with care and patience, in an environment that is designed with their comfort in mind.
-The sights, sounds, and smells of an animal hospital are much more potent for our pets than for us, so it’s no wonder they can become nervous or agitated.
-Our goal is to alleviate these conditions in as many patients as possible, and to make vet visits easier for both pets and owners alike.
+The sights, sounds, and smells of an animal hospital are much more potent for our pets than for us.
+Therefore, it’s no wonder they can become nervous or agitated.
+Our goal is to alleviate these conditions in as many patients as possible; in turn, vet visits are easier for both pets and owners alike.

 What is Fear Free?